Find answers to common questions about our coaching and mediation services

 You can effortlessly schedule mediation sessions on our website by clicking the "Mediation" tab and following the prompts.
 Select a package, choose a date, and proceed with the payment.
 Alternatively, you can fill out the mediation request form, and we'll respond within 24 hours.

 You can conveniently pay for your mediation online while scheduling the appointment.
-Alternatively, contact our office can provide you with a payment link or Zelle, catch-up, or Venmo options.
+Alternatively, contact our office can provide you with a payment link or Zelle, cash-app, or Venmo options.

 After mediation, your case is not considered finalized.
 Your coach will equip you with the resources necessary to complete the process.